Why is there standing water in my washing machine?

 There are numerous reasons that a toilet clog could be occurring, even on a daily basis.
 This could happen because of how the toilet is used, from problems in the toilet’s mechanics, toilet drain, sewer lines or main sewer line issues, or perhaps even problems with your water supply, water pressure or plumbing vents.
 There are some DIY solutions that are implemented like chemical drain cleaners, however those are almost always inferior to an auger – chemical drain cleaners will have no impact on tree roots or other large blockages in drain pipes.
 This post will cover several of these reasons a homeowner’s toilet could be clogged and provide some fixes, as well as offer plumbing tips to keep your toilet from clogging!
 Common Causes for a Clogged Toilet Low Flow Toilet Simply put, one reason that a toilet could experience frequent clogging is that too much is being asked

-How to Save on Your Utilities and Water Bills
+How to Save Money On Your Utilities and Water Bills

 Whether you have city water or get your water from a well, there are costs for your water in Kansas City.
 With city water, you typically get a monthly bill that includes your water usage along with sewer fees.
 For homes with wells, it costs electricity to pump the water out of the ground into the home.
 You also have added costs of maintenance of the good system and your septic tank.
-In addition, both types of methods have costs for heating hot water in a hot water heater and operating a whole house water filtration system.
-There are several things you can do to reduce utilities and water bills while also helping to conserve water.
-Kitchen Replace faucets with low-flow faucets with aerators.
-These do not reduce water pressure, yet help reduce the amount of water coming out of the faucet.
-Get a high efficiency (HE) dishwasher to do
+Saving energy can be as simple as turning off your ceiling fans and light bulbs when not in the room (as well as replacing the incandescent light bulbs with new LED bulbs, which can be found at local retailers as well as Amazon and elsewhere), using smart power strips instead of unplugging devices that aren’t in use, as well as stopping air leaks with caulk and weatherstripping can all lead to a reduction in the amount of energy

 Seven Plumbing Emergencies That Happen to Everyone